ricaun/LoRaNow/API.md

 ### Send

 Send the payload buffer to the LoRa Module.
+It's possible to send directy to a node, check the gateway section.

 ```c
 LoRaNow.send();